The difference between "Mucho" and "Muy" Share Copied!

 Audio and video

-- "Muy" is used to intensify adjectives or adverbs.
+- "Muy" only goes with adjectives or adverbs.

 ---|---|---|